 xii, 113 pages

 Copyright 2010 Theodore Robert Jaeger

 Jaeger, Theodore Robert.
-"Project RESUN, a Radio Evla Search for UHE neutrinos." dissertation, University of Iowa, 2010.
+"Project RESUN, a Radio Evla Search for UHE neutrinos."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.